EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation_1/Code/0_README.md

 ***Code testing***

 *Interrogate specific and isolated coding behaviour to reduce coding errors and ensure intended functionality, especially as code increases in complexity.
-Describe if software tests performed and how to re-run these tests.*
+Describe if software tests have been performed and how to re-run these tests.*

 ***Integrated development environment** (IDE)*

-*Consider using an IDE (integrated development environment (IDE; )e.g., PyCharm and DataSpell from JetBrains (https://www.jetbrains.com/), RStudio (https://www.rstudio.com/)*
+*Consider using an IDE, e.g., PyCharm and DataSpell from JetBrains (https://www.jetbrains.com/), RStudio (https://www.rstudio.com/)*

-***Write comments as you code (not afterwards).** Modern integrated development environments (IDEs) will often automatically generate documentation strings as you write code, which removes the burden of having to remember to write comments. (e.g., PyCharm, DataSpell).*
+***Write comments as you code (not afterwards).** Modern IDEs will often automatically generate documentation strings as you write code, which removes the burden of having to remember to write comments. (e.g., PyCharm, DataSpell).*